utdata/icj-class/bootstrap/bootstrap-assignment.md

 ## Second page

-- Your second page needs to have an additional Bootstrap Carousel of three photos.
-(I'm going to make you go find this yourself in the Bootstrap docs.)
+- Your second page needs to have an additional Bootstrap Carousel of the three kraken photos.
+(Look up Carousel in the Bootstrap docs.)
 The photos should also have the class that makes them responsive.

 ## Extra credit